sourcegraph/sourcegraph-public-snapshot/doc/admin/site_config/all.md

 ### serviceProviderIssuer (string)

 The name of this SAML Service Provider, which is used by the Identity Provider to identify this Service Provider.
-It defaults to https://sourcegraph.example.com/.auth/saml/metadata (where https://sourcegraph.example.com is replaced with this Sourcegraph instance's "appURL").
+It defaults to https://sourcegraph.example.com/.auth/saml/metadata (where https://sourcegraph.example.com is replaced with this Sourcegraph instance's "externalURL").
 It is only necessary to explicitly set the issuer if you are using multiple SAML authentication providers.

 ### identityProviderMetadataURL (string)